achuwilson/pydrake-manipulator-documentation/README.md

 # pydrake-manipulator-docs

-This document serves as a quick introduction to Kuka IIWA Robot and controlling it (or any other manipulator) using Drake Python API
+This document serves as a quick introduction to Kuka IIWA Robot and controlling it using Drake Python API.
+The examples are entirely in python and is easy to port to any other robot manipulator.
+Make sure you read the official Kuka documentation and is familiar with the functioning before operating the robot.

 ## **Contents**
 - [Introduction](#introduction)